Jaxo/fabric-wiki/blog-posts/Fisking-Why-Bitcoin-Matters.md

 (choose a longer fork that invalidates that particular block).
 But these probabilistic arguments are _all_ made with the assumption that network partitions are short-lived.
 And this assumption is [not borne out by real-world experience][Aphyr]:
 >Average partition duration ranged ... to over 8.2 hours for hardware-related failures (...
 95th percentile ....
 3.7 days ...).
 It doesn't take a lot of reflection to conclude that if a network partitions, the bitcoin miners on _both sides_ will continue to operate (and hence, will diverge in their idea of the blockchain's contents).

->The Bitcoin ledger is a new kind of payment system.
-Anyone in the
->world can pay anyone else ... and in many cases, no fees ....
-Bitcoin
->is the first Internetwide payment system where transactions either
->happen with no fees or very low fees (down to fractions of pennies).

-This again is false, because there _is_ a fee: the bounty to a miner for mining a block.
-In economics, this is referred to as seigniorage.
-On April 12 2016, one BTC is worth $428, and the average block contains between 1000 and 1500 transactions, yielding a seigniorage of between 28 and 42 cents per transaction.

 ## Bitcoin is a haven for crime and ransomware